syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 {% endtab %}

-You can download the source code of binding the SfComboBox properties sample [here]()

-## Hide column from DataGrid using Button Click in MVVM
+## Hide column in button click using MVVM in Xamarin.Forms DataGrid

-You can bind the bool property to the [GridColumn.IsHidden] (https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~IsHidden.html) property from the viewmodel. `IsHidden` was handled by button click command.
+Bind any bool property in the view model to the [GridColumn.IsHidden](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~IsHidden.html) property.

-Refer the below code snippet to Hide column from DataGrid using button click in MVVM
+Refer the below code snippet where we have bound a command to a button click where we change the value of the bound bool property to hide/unhide a column.

 {% tab %}